microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/adminReportSettings-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get settings of the report in Graph API.
+Update settings of the report in Graph API.

 ## Permissions